 - 1/2 tsp kosher salt

-- 1/2 cup packed shredded cheddar cheese (you can use other types of cheese such as Gruyere.)
+- 1/2 cup packed shredded cheddar cheese, or other cheese, such as Gruyere

 - 2 large eggs

 - Add the oil to your skillet and heat on medium high heat.
 Arrange the onion slices in a single layer over the bottom of the skillet, adjusting the slices to fill as much of the surface as possible.
 Cook the onions, without moving them, for about 8 minutes, or until they are starting to soften and turn golden on the bottom (take care not to let it burn.)
 Remove from the heat.

 - Whisk together the cornmeal, flour, baking powder and salts in a large mixing bowl.
 Blend in the cheese.